SahandTerami/LinearReservoirOptimization/README.md

 <img width="338" height="171" alt="image" src="https://github.com/user-attachments/assets/02addc7a-e2f1-4515-8767-d5b82a00df89" />

-where a and b are the amplitudes of input and output signals, respectively. ω is the frequency of the input signal. ϕ is the phase shift in the output signal.
+where a and b are the amplitudes of the input and output signals, respectively. ω is the frequency of the input signal. ϕ is the phase shift in the output signal.

 By solving Eq.
 9,  the reservoir's state q can be expressed as in Eq.
 14.